Sly Stone: Terry Melcher

-Stone and Silva's son Sylvester Jr. was born in 1973.
-They separated in 1976 after their son was mauled by Stone's dog.
-Silva later told People magazine.
-"I didn't want that world of drugs and weirdness."
-Still, she remembers, "He'd write me a song or promise to change, and I'd try again.
-We were always fighting, then getting back together."

-Stone's daughter Sylvyette, who now goes by her middle name Phunne, was born c.
-1976.
-Her mother was Stone's band member Cynthia Robinson.
-His second daughter, Novena Carmel, born 1982, is a singer and performer, and also a booking agent at the Little Temple club in Los Angeles, and currently a co-host for the popular public radio station KCRW on Morning Becomes Eclectic.

 Death

 On June 9, 2025, Stone died at his home in Granada Hills, Los Angeles, at the age of 82.
 His family said in a statement provided to Rolling Stone that Stone had died of chronic obstructive pulmonary disease and "other underlying health issues".
-He was cremated at Chapel of the Pines Crematory.
+He was cremated at Hollywood Forever Cemetery in its crematory.

 Legacy

 Along with James Brown and Parliament-Funkadelic, Sly and the Family Stone were pioneers of late 1960s and early 1970s funk.
 Their fusion of R&B rhythms, infectious melodies, and psychedelia created a new pop/soul/rock hybrid, the impact of which has proven lasting and widespread.
 Motown producer Norman Whitfield, for example, patterned the label's forays into harder-driving, socially relevant material (such as The Temptations' "Runaway Child" and "Ball of Confusion") based on their sound.
 The pioneering precedent of Stone's racial, sexual, and stylistic mix, had a major influence in the 1980s on artists such as Prince and Rick James.
 Legions of artists from the 1990s forward – including Public Enemy, Fatboy Slim, Beck, Beastie Boys, and LL Cool J's popular "Mama Said Knock You Out" along with many others – mined Stone's seminal back catalog for hook-laden samples.